gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 ## The answer
 It turns out that the first object — the empty one — **is** recognized as a DOM node, but the second one isn’t.
 That means the browser doesn’t use an object’s prototype to recognize DOM nodes at all.
 It’s doing something else.

 That’s not to say getting rid of the prototype doesn’t do anything.
-You can no longer call instance methods, for example, since they are defined on the prototype and that prototype is missing.
+You can no longer call instance methods, for example, since they're defined on the prototype and that prototype is missing.

-But no matter how you screw up a DOM node, if you get a reference to one of those methods, you can still invoke it and it will work just fine.
+But no matter how you screw up a DOM node, if you get a reference to one of those methods, you can still invoke it and it'll work just fine.
 Here is an example:

 ```js
 // Create a div elemenmt